getify/foi-lang/formalization-work/Foi-Specification.md

 ### §2.3 Constancy

+The rules of this section apply to every **assignable binding**: `def` bindings, function parameters (§3.2.1), and destructure entries (§2.13).
+Each introduces a slot on identical terms (§0.1), and each is a valid `:=` target. `defn` and `deft` bindings are not assignable; §2.3.1 covers them.

-A `def` binding that is never reassigned within its scope is **observably constant**; the slot's value at every point after its initialization is the value the initializer produced.
+An assignable binding that is never reassigned within its scope is **observably constant**; the slot's value at every point after its initialization is the value the initializer produced.

 ```java
 def pi: 3.14159;